How to manage return to work after injury

 Why return to work matters

 Effective return to work programs benefit everyone: workers recover faster when they stay connected to work, employers reduce claim costs and retain experienced staff, and insurers spend less on prolonged claims.
+For employees returning after parental leave, the principles are similar but the focus shifts to work-life balance rather than injury recovery.

 95%